tylerwray/me/blog/react-anti-patterns/index.md

 Too often I see code that is over-abstracted and split up into pieces that are too small.
 Not just with React either.
 Have you ever seen a generic `/utils` folder that holds all the business logic and each _"utility"_ is only used in one other place?
 It's misdirection (not abstraction), and it hurts code readability.

-Our Prophet, Dan Abramov, recently made an adendumn to his post on [Presentational vs Container Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0), stating that separation like this can be harmful when taken too seriously.
+Our Prophet, Dan Abramov, recently made an addendum to his post on [Presentational vs Container Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0), stating that separation like this can be harmful when taken too seriously.

 I live by the following mantra: